Indiana CPA CPE Requirements for Recertification

 Other Policies and Exemptions

-CPAs described by the following categories are automatically considered exempt from the continuing professional education requirements, though to be considered as much, they cannot offer their services to any parties:
+CPAs described by the following categories are automatically exempt from the CPE requirements.
+However, to be included, they cannot offer their services to any parties.

 It is also possible for CPAs to request waivers for exemption upon the following bases: